kabarton62/cybersec-tools-II/sqli/exercise4.md

 ## Automating Blind SQLi with sqlmap
 ### Challenge 2: Detect the DBMS and Confirm SQLi Vulnerability

 Start with a basic scan, but first flush and purge sqlmap's cache.
+The bold sections emphasize the results we are interested in.

 ```
 sqlmap --flush-session --purge